Frequently Asked Questions

 Based upon your academic program, your University Orientation program will either take place in-person or will be completed through an online module.
-To check whether your University Orientation program will take place in-person or online, visit the Office of Student Life and Engagement.
+To check whether your University Orientation program will take place in-person or online, visit our University Orientation website.

 Do you validate parking?